Jean Baptiste Alexandre Strolz: Life after the July Revolution 1830

 Strolz surprised the public both by speaking against the draft on several occasions, calling it an unnecessary measure in peace time, and also by taking decidedly pro-republican positions.
 Between 1832 and 1835 Strolz was a Member of the Parliamentary Commission for Military Pensions.
-He had a keen interest in historic and social topics and was selected a Corresponding Member of the Historic Institute of France, Second Class, for History of Languages and Literature (Membre Correspondant de la 2e Classe - Histoire des Langues et des Littératures of the Institut Historique of France) and on 15 January 1833 was named a Member of the Royal French Society of Universal Statistics (Socièté Francaise de Statistique Universelle-Le Roi Protecteur).
+He had a keen interest in historic and social topics and was selected a Corresponding Member of the Historic Institute of France, Second Class, for History of Languages and Literature (Membre Correspondant de la 2e Classe - Histoire des Langues et des Littératures of the Institut Historique of France), and on 15 January 1833 was named a Member of the Royal French Society of Universal Statistics (Socièté Francaise de Statistique Universelle-Le Roi Protecteur).
 In 1834, Strolz was among the first subscribers to the early social study “Christian Economic Politics or Research about the Nature and the Causes of Poverty in France and Europe” (Economie Politique Chrétienne ou Recherches sur la Nature et les Causes du Pauperisme en France et en Europe).
-Blessed with a well-known sense for practical solutions and a disdain for decorum Strolz was re-elected on 21 June 1834 with 116 of 186 votes (from a pool of 213 registered voters) against his competitor M. Roman, who received 65 votes.
+Blessed with a well-known sense for practical solutions and a disdain for decorum, Strolz was re-elected on 21 June 1834 with 116 of 186 votes (from a pool of 213 registered voters) against his competitor M. Roman, who received 65 votes.
 Promoted to Grand Officier of the Légion d'Honneur on 18 August 1834, Strolz did not seek reelection in 1837, but chose to retire instead.
-Much less pretentious and vain than many of his much flashier contemporaries he never made a show of his past deeds, resulting in his being forgotten on the widely published first list of names of generals for the Arc de Triomphe.
-Strolz put his foot down and on 5 August 1836 requested in writing, with supporting documents, that his name be put on the Arc de Triomphe in Paris.
+Being less pretentious and vain than many of his contemporaries, he never made a show of his past deeds, resulting being forgotten on the widely published first list of names of generals for the Arc de Triomphe.
+On 5 August 1836, Strolz requested in writing, with supporting documents, that his name be put on the Arc de Triomphe in Paris.
 His request was granted and an apology for the oversight was issued by the committee responsible.
 His name can be found on column 22.

 On 11 January 1837, King Louis Philippe accepted Strolz's retirement, which had been handed in on 29 December 1836.
-On 31 May 1839 Strolz sent a letter to the 48th Assemblée générale de l'Institut Historique to inform the president, M. le comte Le Peletier d'Aunay, that he was too sick to give an opinion on the Annuaire historique militaire of M. le capitaine Sicard.
-On 15 August 1839, Strolz was put on the Reserves List of the General Staff for the last time and that same year he was created a Peer of France (Pair de France) for his services to king and nation.
+On 31 May 1839, Strolz sent a letter to the 48th Assemblée générale de l'Institut Historique to inform the president, M. le comte Le Peletier d'Aunay, that he was too sick to give an opinion on the Annuaire historique militaire of M. le capitaine Sicard.
+On 15 August 1839, Strolz was put on the Reserves List of the General Staff for the last time, and that same year he was created a Peer of France (Pair de France) for his services to king and nation.